adityasengar/GNN_Pytorch_ESOL/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

 3. Install the required dependencies.
 PyTorch and PyTorch Geometric installation can be specific to your system (CPU/GPU).
 Please follow the official instructions on their websites.
-A general installation is:
+Then, install the packages from the requirements file:
     ```bash
     pip install -r requirements.txt
     ```